 A complete 4K camera and 3-axis gimbal system come integrated with the Flying Ag Mavic 2 Pro Kit.
 In addition to video, the camera is capable shooting up to 20MP still photos using JPEG or non-proprietary DNG RAW format.
 The three axes of the gimbal give you pan and tilt control, and keep the horizon line level even as the aircraft banks.
 Different gimbal settings allow the camera to lock onto a fixed subject, be moved manually using transmitter rotaries or the app, or to simply provide camera stabilization.
 Field and farm tested features are included in this package, but the best could be the 720HD video feed you see from the view of your device (not included).
 With range of 4.2 miles and a battery life of nearly 35 minutes will make this a great ship to have fun flying with.

-We've test flown your new ship before we shipped it to you but PLEASE read the review document called "What to do before you fly" and watch the product videos (see tab above)
+We've test flown your new ship before we shipped it to you but PLEASE read the review the FAA UAS tab above to learn the rules are regulations about safe use of your drone.

 Highly recommended to also read to the owners manual and the website www.knowbeforeyoufly.org before your first flight.